 Unless you’re going away on business and you’re lucky enough to be one half of a functional family, the planning of pretty much everything in your life takes into account the children as perhaps the most important part.
 For example, you probably won’t even go on holiday if it’s impractical for the whole family to go.

-For those who regularly go on holidays with the whole family in-tow, chances are that emerging tradition is as a result of having had a taste of the good brought about by taking everybody and going away for a bit.
+For those who regularly go on holidays with the whole family in tow, chances are that emerging tradition is a result of having had a taste of the good brought about by taking everybody and going away for a bit.
+Granted, it can also bring about financial and planning challenges.
 Children in particular bring an added dimension to a family getaway which will have you wishing you could freeze their growth for a bit and enjoy what they bring for a little longer than what is afforded us naturally.

 A test of your patience and character

 What a way to put your parenting skills to their ultimate test, right?
-Kids will be kids and they will find every opportunity to push your buttons as they merely try to find their emerging place in the world, but all the mischief their inquisitive little minds can concoct seems to be amplified ten times over when you’re all exploring a new environment together.
+Kids will be kids and they will find every opportunity to push your buttons as they try to find their emerging place in the world.
+Still, all the mischief their inquisitive little minds can concoct seems to be amplified ten times over when you’re all exploring a new environment together.

 Road-trippers in particular sing a song of how they won’t go that route anymore, but it does indeed perhaps make for one of the more affordable ways through which to get around, particularly as far as the convenience of being able to stop and rest goes.